Artists-for-Humanity/module-space-invaders-phaser/tutorial/steps/step09.md

 # Review

-First, in our `constructor()` we declared variables for the `projectileImg` object and `projectileState`.
+First, in our `constructor()` we defined fields for the `projectileImg` object and `projectileState`.
 The projectile can be in one of two states, `ready` or `fire`.
 Let's define our `ready` state to be whenever the player is waiting to fire the projectile, which means our `fire` state is whenever the space bar is pressed and the projectile appears on the screen.

 Next, in `create()` we added the image to the scene.
 It's added at coordinate `(-1440, -1920)`, somewhere offscreen so it does not appear  in the window.
 We also change its visibility to `false` since the player does not need to see it on screen until they actually press the space bar.

-Then, we added the `fireProjectile()` function which is where we update the projectile to the `fire` state.
+Then, we added the `fireProjectile()` method which is where we update the projectile to the `fire` state.
 We also change the projectiles visibility back to `true` and update its `x` and `y` position to, `this.player.x` and `this.player.y`.
 We set the position of the projectile to the player's coordinates so that it appears to come from the player when fired.

 The line, `this.projectileImg.setVelocityY(-250)`, tells the projectile to travel on the y-axis with the specified intensity.
 The sign of the value in parenthesis indicates the direction; '`-`' indicates up and '`+`' indicates down.

 Finally, we programed our cursors object to check for when the space bar is pressed.
 If this condition is `true`,  we check if the projectile's state is `ready`.
-If the state is `ready` we then call and execute the `fireProjectile()` function.
+If the state is `ready` we then call and execute the `fireProjectile()` method.

-The last thing we did was create a `resetProjectile()` function which updates the state to `ready` if it isn't already.
-This function also stops the movement of the projectile and updates its visibility to be false.
+The last thing we did was create a `resetProjectile()` method which updates the state to `ready` if it isn't already.
+This method also stops the movement of the projectile and updates its visibility to be false.
 We call and execute `resetProjectile()` inside `update()`, within a conditional that checks when the projectile goes off offscreen.

 # Next Step